astromechza/binary-blog/resources/posts/20230706-binary-blog/content.md

 Since everything is pre-rendered, serving requests is fast since everything is in memory already and can be copied to the output relatively fast with minimal translation.
 By supporting `Cache-Control` headers and `If-None-Match` and `Etag`, we can try to persuade browsers to only pull content when needed.

-The CSS, based on [milligram](https://milligram.io/), is compiled into one document and served when needed.
+The CSS, based on [milligram](https://milligram.io/), is compiled into one document and inlined into the page since it's only about 6 kB.

-So in general, each blog post is only a few requests:

-1. load the page HTML (content is only returned if the Etag has changed) (< 10kB)
-    - Note that the favicon is included here inline and base64 encoded
+Similarly the favicon is base64 encoded and inlined in the HTML head.
-2. load the css payload if not cached already (~ 6kB)
-3. no javascript, no tracking cookies

 All in all, it's super fast and light weight and doesn't look half-bad.
 It gets built into a tiny Docker image and Helm chart by the Github CI pipeline.